NATO troops mark Armistice centenary in Gloucestershire

-GLOUCESTERSHIRE, U.K. - NATO's Allied Rapid Reaction Corps has been proudly marking 100 years since the Armistice that ended the fighting of the First World War.
+GLOUCESTERSHIRE, United Kingdom - NATO's Allied Rapid Reaction Corps has been proudly marking 100 years since the Armistice that ended the fighting of the First World War.

 In a series of poignant events held across Gloucestershire in the west of England, troops serving with the multinational Alliance have paid their respects to the fallen of the Great War.